brigadecore/kashti/docs/demo.md

 ## Update the app.config

-By default, Kashti is configured to use it's hosting location to also populate the API endpoint.
+By default, Kashti is configured to use its hosting location to also populate the API endpoint.
 For this demo, it needs to be updated to point at `api.brigade.sh`.

 Update [this file](https://github.com/brigadecore/kashti/blob/master/src/app/app.config.ts#L1) locally, to change the config for it's production environment: